Carla-de-Beer/spring-boot-projects/Persons API/README.md

 This is a Spring Boot API project that performs the standard set of CRUD calls on a list of person data.
 The project allows for the option of loading the data either from a locally stored CSV file or from a MySQL database.

-The project was built with Java 8 and Maven.
+The project is built with Java 11 and Maven.
 Units tests were built with the Spock testing framework.
 Automated Postman advanced REST client tests are also provided.

 ## Mock data